gonium/EVSE-Car-Simulator/README.md

 # EVSE-Car-Simulator

-A simple car simulator PCB for testing EVSE.
+A simple car simulator PCB for testing EVSE, implements DIN EN 61851 and J1772.
 This repository contains:

 1. The hardware design files (KICAD)
 2. The documentation for the car simulator.